Criminal Defense Attorney Fort Collins

 • Loss of firearm or professional license rights

-The sooner you contact a criminal defense attorney Fort Collins after an arrest, the more options your team has to build a strong defense.
+The sooner you contact a Fort Collins criminal defense attorney after an arrest, the more options your team has to build a strong defense.
 Early action preserves evidence, prevents costly mistakes, and gives your attorney time to identify weaknesses in the prosecution’s case before charges are locked in.

 DUI and DWAI